 The study was a prospective, controlled, multicenter, 12-month study of 600 patients (ITT population) randomized to receive implantation with the RxSight LAL (N = 403) or a commercially available monofocal IOL (N = 197).
 Effectiveness analyses included 391 LAL patients and 193 control patients.
 Primary safety variables included best spectacle-corrected visual acuity (BSCVA) at 6 months and incidence of sight-threatening complications and adverse events.
 Primary effectiveness variables included percent reduction in manifest cylinder at 6 months, percent mean absolute reduction in MRSE at 6 months, and rotation of meridian of LAL at 6 months.
 Percent of eyes with an uncorrected visual acuity (UCVA) of 20/20 or better at six months post-operatively compared between the LAL treatment group and the monofocal control group was a secondary endpoint.

-The LAL corrects down to 0.5 diopters of astigmatism, which is the lowest level approved to be treated.
+The Light Adjustable Lens corrects as low as 0.50 D of astigmatism, which is the lowest level approved to be treated.